 Alcohol is toxic to the cardiovascular system.
 Binge drinking can set off an AFib attack and worsen the condition.
 If you are taking blood thinners, it can be an even bigger issue.
 The alcohol can interact with the medication and make patients bleed more.
 To avoid this problem, try to avoid drinking completely or get 1 to 2 drinks a day.

 While AFib may not be the easiest condition to deal with, there are still many ways you can keep it under control.
-Healthy habits we listed here can show you the ropes.
-Great helpers to manage them are portable health devices and apps like electrocardiogram (ECG) devices.
-These solutions within a simple, fast, and effective measurements detect signs of existing or potential AFib risks that you reduce with healthy habits.
+The healthy habits we listed here can show you the ropes.
+Great helpers to manage them are portable health devices like electrocardiogram (ECG) and connected apps.
+These solutions let you perform simple, fast, and effective heart measurements to detect signs of existing or potential AFib risks that you reduce with healthy habits.

 Have you tried any of these habits?
 Share your thoughts in the comments.